Relyance-Ext/terraform-aws-sierra/README.md

   source  = "Relyance-Ext/sierra/aws"

   env = "stage"

+  # The GCP project in Relyance where findings data is captured
+  gcp_project = "example-project"

   # Update these to match your AWS environment

   policy = null # Set this to grant additional permissions to the Sierra role